 Transparency International Secretariat (TI-S), Basel Institute on Governance, Center for International Private Enterprise (CIPE), Poder Ciudadano (TI - Argentina) and ODFJELL

-The workshop delves into the critical role integrity plays in achieving ESG goals.
-Anti-corruption practices go beyond the G, impacting the E and S business operations.
+The workshop will delve into the critical role integrity plays in achieving ESG goals.
+Encompassed in this is a broader governance approach that goes beyond the G in ESG, impacting the E and the S of business operations.
 The question is not just why integrate anti-corruption into ESG, but how?
-This session answers that with real-world solutions, combating misrepresentations and ensuring data integrity under a Transformational Governance lens.
+This session answers that with real-world solutions under a transformational governance lens.

 United Nations Global Compact

-Novartis, United Nations Global Compact, Transparency International Malaysia (TI - Malaysia) and EOH
+Novartis, UN Global Compact, Transparency International Malaysia (TI - Malaysia), The B Team and Autostrade per l’Italia

 No sector vulnerable to illicit trade is immune from corruption’s effects.
 Join private sector experts for a dynamic panel discussion on the critical policies and controls needed to prevent corruption and corrupt actors from perpetuating illicit trade and compromising the integrity of the global supply chain.